richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 - grid, timeline, and playhead
 - full Yamaha 16‑track standard

+This project aims to evolve into a **full real‑time engraving engine**, similar in capability to MuseScore or LilyPond, but optimized for **live MIDI input**.

-This project is designed for:
+It is designed for:

 - MIDI visualizers
 - DAW companion tools